egilber2/WiFi_Locationing/wifi_locNB.md

     ## $ PHONEID          <int> 23, 23, 23, 23, 13, 23, 23, 23, 23, 23, 23, 2...
     ## $ TIMESTAMP        <int> 1371713733, 1371713691, 1371714095, 137171380...

-We can see that all of the reference point location information is found in the last 9 features.
+We can see that all the reference point location information is found in the last 9 features.
 We can also see that there are several things that need to be addressed when we process the data.
 For instance, the second column above shows the data type for each feature.
 Several of them are strings (<chr>) when they should be numeric.
 There are going to be many missing values for the WAP readings which makes sense as only a small subset of the WAPs will be detected for each location.
 However, we'll need a strategy for how to deal with these missing values prior to building our predictive models.

 ``` r
 #-Read in CSV file of Attribute Definitions